matusravas/oscillo-evaluator/README.md

 # Oscillo-evaluator

 **oscillo-evaluator** is a Python application for evaluating oscilloscope signal data.
-It helps analyze waveform outputs, extract features, and optionally visualize signal behavior using a configurable and scriptable backend.
+It analyze waveform outputs, extract features and bulk results to Elasticsearch.

----

-## 🧰 Features

-- 📊 Evaluate and process oscilloscope signals
-- ⚙️ Flexible processing logic (e.g., window splitting, time analysis)
-- 📂 Easy configuration via environment or CLI
-- 🐍 Async-compatible for fast integrations (e.g., querying Elasticsearch)
-- 🧪 Built-in test suite using `pytest`

----

 ## 🚀 Getting Started